Benno-K/PublicScripts/README.md

 -o  once a day (no download, if called repeatedly and file exists)

+### Why is this script public?
+It could reside in the user's
+~/bin as well, it needs no
+permissions.
+I just put it
+to /usr/local/bin so that
+every authorized user can
+imvoke it.

 ## zero-out-rootfs-freespace

 When using dd piped into gzip